-The following year in June 2020, Forma would then complete an IPO, netting proceeds of $293 million for a market capitalization of ~$850 million.
+The following year in June 2020, Forma completed an IPO, netting proceeds of $293 million for a market capitalization of ~$850 million.
 The company completed a follow on public offering in December, issuing 6.095 million shares of common stock at a price of 45.25, netting an additional $259 million

-CEO Frank Lee joined as CEO in March 2019.
+The CEO is Frank Lee, who joined in March 2019.
 He has 25 years of experience in product development and commercial leadership in the biopharma industry.
 Prior to joining Forma, Frank was SVP, Global Product Strategy and Therapeutic Area Head for the Immunology, Ophthalmology and Infectious Diseases at Genentech.
 He was VP Sales & Marketing, of the HER2/Breast Cancer and Oral Oncolytics franchises at Genentech, leading commercialisation of Herceptin, Perjeta and Kadcyla, Tarceva, Zelboraf, Erivedge, and Xeloda.
-Prior to his tenure at Genentech, he worked at Novartis, Janssen and Eli Lilly.
+Prior to his tenure at Genentech, he had positions at Novartis, Janssen, and Eli Lilly.

 SVP and CMO Dr. Patrick Kelly has been at Forma since 2016 and brings more than 20 years of experience to the company.
 Prior to joining Forma, Patrick was a Senior Medical Director at Takeda Oncology (Dec 2014-Mar 2016), VP Clinical Development at Infinity Pharmaceuticals (Sep 2011-Nov 2014) and VP, Early Development at Pfizer's Oncology Business Unit (2010-2011).
 At Forma, he was Head of Translational Medicine (2016-2018), then as VP, Clinical Development (2018-2019) and has been SVP and CMO since August 2019.